discoveryjs/jora/README.md

 ### Block & definitions

-Some constructions suppose to use a block, which may consists of a definition list (should comes first) and an expression.
+Some constructions suppose to use a block, which may consists of a variable definition list (should comes first) and an expression.
 Both are optional.
 When an expression is empty, a current value (i.e. `$`) returns.

 The syntax of definition (white spaces between any part are optional):